 4. See a professional if at-home treatments don’t work

-As Lawrence explains, “DIY removal most often ends with the hair still ingrown and most likely creates a larger infection, causing damage that will lead to scarring and PIH.
-Your best bet is to resist the urge to pick and leave this to a professional.
+“DIY removal most often ends with the hair still ingrown and most likely creates a larger infection, causing damage that will lead to scarring and PIH," Lawrence warns.
+"Your best bet is to resist the urge to pick and leave this to a professional.
 A licensed esthetician or dermatologist can remove an ingrown hair safely in an antiseptic environment.”

 How to prevent ingrown hairs

-As the old adage goes, “An ounce of prevention is worth a pound of cure.
-This is equally true for ingrown hairs,” says Lawrence.
+Even if you have a bad experience with an angry ingrown hair, there are still plenty of things you can do to stop it from happening again.
+“An ounce of prevention is worth a pound of cure; this is equally true for ingrown hairs,” says Lawrence.
 "Keeping your skin properly exfoliated, hydrated, and moisturized is the best way to prevent the issue."

-It's also worth thinking about how long hair removal methods last—often, laser hair removal will last you much longer than shaving or waxing, for example.
-If you're looking to remove facial hair permanently, or hair from your legs, arms, or underarms, laser removal is certainly the superior option.
+"For those who have recurrent issues, laser hair removal might also be your best bet," Dr. Mraz Robinson said.
+If shaving, waxing, and tweezing cause too many problems, it’s worth looking at alternative options.
+It's also worth considering how long hair removal methods last, as laser removal will last you much longer than shaving or waxing, for example.
+If you're looking to remove facial hair permanently, or hair from your legs, arms, or underarms, laser removal or electrolysis are longer-lasting options.

-Aleesha is deputy editor and beauty & fashion lead for My Imperfect Life, where she heads up the beauty, fashion and eCommerce pages.
-Previously she was shopping writer for woman&home and gained an AOP awards nomination after working on their news team.
+Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
+Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
-When she’s not testing new products, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, learning about different wines, attempting new languages and travelling as much as she can.
+When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.